14.03.2025 - 26.04.2025

 Thema: GNYP Gallery has the great pleasure of inviting you to the opening of Nobunaga 02, the two-person exhibition of the New York-based Japanese artists Susumu Kamijo and Koichi Sato in our gallery rooms in Berlin.
 The opening will take place on Friday, October 8, 2021, between 3 pm and 7 pm at the Knesebeckstr.
 96, 10623 Berlin, in compliance with the current distancing and hygiene regulations.
 Susumu Kamijo will be present at the opening.
 An artist talk will be held at 6 pm.

-Ort: GNYP Gallery bis: 2021-10-03
+Ort: GNYP bis: 2021-10-03

 Künstler: Kate Pincus-Whitney,